elango-mahendra/SnapStack/README.md

-# 🖼️ Lokeshwaran V - Gallery App
+# 🖼️ ELANGO M - Gallery App

 A beautifully crafted personal image gallery web app, built using **React**, **Vite**, **TypeScript**, and **Tailwind CSS**.
 This app allows users to browse and explore a collection of images in a smooth, responsive, and animated interface.